 What is the risk of collision with airplanes?

 A KiteGen power plant must obtain permission from the competent authorities (usually the national administration for civil aviation) for the needed flight restrictions on the airspace above, where airplanes and any other kind of airborne vehicles should not be allowed to enter.
 Such restricted areas are subject to international agreements and are already granted for other kinds of civil installations (for example nuclear power plants, oil refineries, explosive or chemical facilities).
 A typical P (Prohibited) Area, where no flight is allowed and the risk tends to zero, has an altitude above the ground of 5,000 ft (equal to 1,524 m) and a radius of at least 1 nautical mile (equal to 1,852 m); thus the resulting cylinder has a volume of 16.4 km³ (equal to approx. 579 billion cubic feet).

 How can power kites pull their steering units along a circular path in the Carousel configuration?

-Power kites fly in the wind maximizing lift (like a glider) against drag (unlike a parachute).
+Power kites fly in the wind maximizing lift and performing an alternate and transverse navigation.
 For this reason they can be faster than the wind and are able to sail against it, not only succeeding in pulling the steering units along circular paths but also maintaining almost all the time an effective tangential traction.

 How can power kites produce energy when cables reach the maximum lenght in the Stem configuration?